Driving Big Bend: Ross Maxwell Scenic Drive

 Ross Maxwell Scenic Drive: Sample Itinerary

 Want to make the most of the Ross Maxwell Scenic Drive?
-Here's a simple half-day route that follows the drive from north to south, hitting the highlights:
+Here's a simple half-day route that follows the drive from north to south, hitting the highlights.

 Start early from Panther Junction, Chisos Basin, or Maverick Junction and follow the road signs toward Ross Maxwell Scenic Drive

-Stop at Sam Nail Ranch for a quick walk to the old windmill
+Stop at Sam Nail Ranch for a quick walk to the old windmill (skip if you’re short on time)

 Pull over at Sotol Vista Overlook to take in the sweeping views